byronainsworth/packer/README.md

 # packer

-Packer confinguration to build a Red Hat Enterprise Linux 7.6 VM, configured for upload to Azure.
+Packer confinguration to build a Red Hat Enterprise Linux 7.6 VM, ready for conversion and upload to Azure.
 Output of build.sh is a .raw disk image containing a configured VM.
 VM is configured with 2048MB of swap, via waagent.